“Having regular health checks is an important way

 - Yearly Check/Checkup/Exam/Examination/Maintenance/Test/Visit

-How important are regular women’s health checkups?
+How important is having regular health checks?

-The (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Health Checks the (Australian) Jean Hailes for Women’s Health (JH) explain:

-If I feel fine, do I still need to see my health care provider for regular checkups?
+Even if I feel fine, do I still need to see my health care provider for regular checkups?

 Even if you feel fine, it may be in your best interest to choose to see your health care provider for regular checkups.